cs1302uga/cs1302-gallery/README.md

     that is not currently being displayed (assuming more than 20 images are gathered from the response to the search query).

-    * As mentioned, images gathered via querying the iTunes Search API.
+    * As mentioned, images are gathered by querying the iTunes Search API.
 We have included information [here](#query-how) on how to programmatically perform such a query.
 A query result should contain multiple artwork URLs that you can use to download images.
 Only a distinct set of URLs should used if there